Jean Chrétien

-Born and raised in Shawinigan Falls, Quebec, Chrétien is a law graduate from Université Laval.
-A Liberal, he was first elected to the House of Commons in 1963.
-He served in various cabinet posts under Prime Minister Pierre Trudeau, most prominently as minister of Indian affairs and northern development, president of the Treasury Board, minister of finance, and minister of justice.
-He ran unsuccessfully for the leadership of the Liberal Party in 1984, losing to John Turner.
-Chrétien served as the second deputy prime minister of Canada in Turner's short-lived government which would be defeated in the 1984 federal election.
-After Turner led the Liberals to their second defeat at the polls in 1988, Chrétien became leader of the Liberals and leader of the Opposition in 1990, returning to politics after briefly working in the private sector.
-In the 1993 federal election, Chrétien led the Liberals to a strong majority government before leading the party to two additional majorities in 1997 and 2000.
+Born and raised in Shawinigan Falls, Quebec, Chrétien is a law graduate from the Université Laval.
+A Liberal, he was first elected to the House of Commons in 1963 federal election.
+Chrétien served in various cabinet posts in the governments of Lester B. Pearson and Pierre Trudeau, most notably as minister of Indian affairs and northern development, president of the Treasury Board, minister of finance, and minister of justice.
+In the latter role, he played a key role in the patriation of the Constitution of Canada and the establishment of the Canadian Charter of Rights and Freedoms.
+Chrétien unsuccessfully ran for the leadership of the Liberal Party in 1984, placing second to John Turner.
+He then served as deputy prime minister in Turner's short-lived government, which was defeated in the 1984 federal election.
+In 1986, Chrétien briefly left politics amid tensions with Turner and began working in the private sector.
+After the Liberals were defeated again in 1988, he returned to politics and won the leadership of the party in 1990, thereby becoming leader of the Official Opposition.
+In the 1993 federal election, Chrétien led the Liberals to a majority government.
+The party won two more consecutive majorities in 1997 and 2000.